 In May 2014, the FASB, issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), as amended, which affects any entity that either enters into contracts with customers to transfer goods and services or enters into contracts for the transfer of nonfinancial assets.
-ASU 2014-09 will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
+ASU 2014-09 will replace existing revenue recognition guidance in U.S. GAAP when it becomes effective.
 The standard's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
 The standard has a five-step approach which includes identifying the contract or contracts, identifying the performance obligations, determining the transaction price, allocating the transaction price and recognizing revenue.
 In doing so, companies will need to use more judgment and make more estimates than under the currently effective guidance.
-These judgments may include identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price at a calculating the transaction price and allocating the transaction price and elassification of certain sales incentives, which are expected to generally be recognized earlier than historical guidance.
-The standard also significantly expands the quantitative disclosure requirements for revenue, which are intended to help users of financial statements understand the nature, amount, timing and uncertainty of revenue and the related cash flows.
-The standard will be effective for nonpublic business entities beginning for annual periods after December 15, 2019.
-While, early adoption is permitted, we plan to adopt the standard when it is effective for us in 2019.
+These judgments may include identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price to each separate performance obligation.
+The new standard may, in certain circumstances, impact the timing of when revenue is recognized for products shipped, and the timing and classification of certain sales incentives, which are expected to generally be recognized earlier than historical guidance.
+The standard also significantly expands the quantitative and qualitative disclosure requirements for revenue, which are intended to help users of financial statements understand the nature, amount, timing and uncertainty of revenue and the related cash flows.
+The standard will be effective for nonpublic business entities beginning for annual periods after December 15, 2018 and interim reporting periods within annual reporting periods beginning after December 15, 2019.
+While, early adoption is permitted, we plan to adopt the standard when its effect